The new sleeve gastrectomy with proximal jejunal bypass (SG PJB) in bangkok, thailand

 It’s important to follow your surgeon’s instructions carefully and to ask any questions you may have.
 By following these steps, you can help ensure that you are well-prepared for the surgery, which will help you recover more quickly and safely.

-what to expect after the Sleeve Gastrectomy with Proximal Jejunal Bypass in bangkok, thailand (SG PJB) surgery?
+What to expect after the Sleeve Gastrectomy with Proximal Jejunal Bypass in Bangkok, Thailand (SG PJB) surgery?

 Recovery after surgery can be a long and challenging process.
 Here are some things to expect after the surgery: